Raigyo/unity-3d-game-forest/Readme.md

 - Manage the launch of sound fade in / fade out

+#### 3.2.4 Script: ActionKeysManager.cs

-**Script: ActionKeysManager.cs - //ActionKeysManager: Manage the keyboard shortcuts ingame and what's displayed / hidden then**
+//ActionKeysManager: Manage the keyboard shortcuts ingame and what's displayed / hidden then**

 Used for the pause menu, the displaying of the minimap or the time selector pannel.

+#### 3.2.5 Script: SlopeDetection.cs

-**Script: SlopeDetection.cs - //SlopeDetection: Finds the slope/grade/incline angle of ground underneath a CharacterController**
+//SlopeDetection: Finds the slope/grade/incline angle of ground underneath a CharacterController**

 I used and modified this [script] (https://gist.github.com/jawinn/f466b237c0cdc5f92d96) to detect the slope using a raycast behind the player. so i can set the high of jump according to the slope/ incline angle of ground underneath.